 A scheme asking donators to sponsor a pitch square in order to afford the much needed renovation the pitch, took on a life of its own.
 In the end the scheme became over subscribed.
 Circumstances arose that led to David Powell leaving the club.
 In his place for the 2014-15 season came Neil Prince, who at 31, must be the youngest manager in Cables history and probably in the current Evo-Stik League.
 With limited resources the team managed to secure their Evo-Stik status.

 The 2015-16 campaign began disastrously that led to Neil Prince being relieved of his duties.
 In came Andy Paxton, and with the same playing staff, managed to haul the team out of danger and finish the league season in their highest position for some time.
-With the club attracting new and increased sponsorship, the fans are looking forward to a less nervous 2016-17.
+Cables also reached the Final of the Liverpool Senior Cup.
+With the club attracting new and increased sponsorship, including an arrangement which saw Cables’ home ground renamed Volair Park, the club approached 2016-17 in more confident fashion.